(Auckland, Rotorua, Queenstown)

 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.

-A private vehicle with driver will provide a transfer between the Auckland Airport and Hotel.
+A private vehicle with driver will provide a transfer between the Auckland Airport and your hotel.

 Centrally located in Auckland, this property is near Queen Street Shopping District, Sky Tower, and Auckland City Hall.
 Additional nearby points of interest include Auckland War Memorial Museum.
 Guestrooms have premium bedding, air conditioning, and slippers; rooms also include refrigerators, separate bathtubs and showers, and bathrobes.
 At Stamford Plaza Auckland recreational amenities include an indoor pool, a spa tub, and a sauna.
 The property also provides a business center, a concierge desk, and a porter/bellhop.